Monday, September 8, 2025

 “Therefore thus says the Lord: ‘If you return, then I will bring you back; you shall stand before Me; if you take out the precious from the vile, you shall be as My mouth.
 Let them return to you, but you must not return to them.’”
 Jeremiah 15:19

-Jeremiah needed the poison removed from him that the human vipers injected into him.
-We need to be so careful that after we have ministered to others that we do not fall.
-Paul wrote, “I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.”
-(1 Corinthians 9:27)
+Jeremiah needed the poison removed from him that human vipers injected into him.
+We need to be so careful that after we have ministered to such that we do not fall.

 “And I will make you to this people a fortified bronze wall; and they will fight against you, but they shall not prevail against you; for I am with you to save you and deliver you, says the Lord.”
 Jeremiah 15:20

 Sometimes, God sends His servants into enemy territory to proclaim His Word there.
-Paul wrote of Alexander a coppersmith.
-Alexander harmed Paul.
-Everyone forsook Paul except the Lord.
-Paul testified to Timothy, “I was delivered out of the mouth of the lion.
+Alexander a coppersmith harmed Paul.
+In 2 Timothy 4:15-18, Paul wrote, “I was delivered out of the mouth of the lion.
 And the Lord will deliver me from every evil work and preserve me for His heavenly kingdom.”
-(2 Timothy 4:15-18)

 The Lord told Jeremiah, “I will deliver you from the hand of the wicked, and I will redeem you from the grip of the terrible.”
 Jeremiah 15:21

-Praise God for delivering His servants out of the hands of horribly evil people.
+Praise God for delivering His servants out of the hands of evil people.

-While I was holding discipleship gatherings in Guangzhou City, one of the disciples, a doctor, was warned by her hospital administrators not to share with her dying cancer patients.
+While holding discipleship gatherings in Guangzhou City, one of the disciples, a doctor, was warned by her hospital administrators not to share with her dying cancer patients.
 She did not stop.
 So, they sent her to a reeducation camp for two years.
-I felt so bad about her sufferings, but after she was released, she reported back to group that her father was now a believer in Christ.
-She said that her joy in Jesus throughout her time at the camp convinced him that Jesus Christ is real and He is Lord.
-Praise the Lord!
+I felt bad about her sufferings, but after she was released, she reported that her father was now a believer in Christ.
+She said that her joy in Jesus throughout her time at the camp convinced him that Jesus Christ is real.

 No comments: